 We do acknowledge some limitations to this study.

 First was the half-day nature of the workshop.
-While participants reported benefits from the presented curriculum, it may be beneficial to expand the curriculum in future iterations by increasing the length of the session or offering multiple sessions to build upon knowledge and skillset to prepare very interested students for training in urology and to foster mentor/mentee relationships.
-For instance, future iterations of the session could include procedural training such as cystoscopy and basic laparoscopy.
+While participants reported benefits from the presented curriculum, it may be beneficial to expand the curriculum in future iterations.
+By increasing the length of the session or offering multiple sessions, we can potentially build upon knowledge and skillset to prepare very interested students for training in urology and to foster mentor/mentee relationships.
+For instance, future iterations of the session could include procedural training, such as cystoscopy and basic laparoscopy.
 It is worth noting that the incorporation of robotic/laparoscopic simulations should be done with care and at a level appropriate for the students' skill and knowledge.
-While this is often a requested topic by medical students and is associated with high rates of satisfaction, it has not been shown to correlate with increased interest in pursuing surgical specialties, and is thought to be due to the complex nature of the techniques.^{26,27} Other limitations include the noncomparative nature of our workshop.
-Future studies could include multiple different workshops, such as didactic, simulation-only, combined as presented here or other approaches, to see what is the most effective workshop methodology to increase students' interest and understanding of a career in the field of urology.
-On this note, our institution does have an entire Career Exploration Week where students can attend multiple sessions from other specialties; however, we only have evaluations and feedback from our single Urology curriculum.
+While this is often a requested topic by medical students and is associated with high rates of satisfaction, it has not been shown to correlate with increased interest in pursuing surgical specialties, and is thought to be due to the complex nature of the techniques.
+25,26

+Other limitations include the non-comparative nature of our workshop.
+Future studies could include multiple different workshops, such as didactic, simulation-only, combined as presented here, or other approaches to determine the most effective workshop methodology to increase students' interest and understanding of a career in urology.
+On this note, our institution does have an entire career exploration week, where students can attend multiple sessions from other specialties; however, we only have evaluations and feedback from our single urology curriculum.

 An additional limitation of this study is that our evaluation was only given at a single timepoint.
 Future studies could follow students long-term to see how many end up pursuing electives in surgery or urology, and how many end up applying to surgery or urology residency programs.

 Finally, we acknowledge that there may be self-selection bias in this study, given that students voluntarily attended specialty sessions of interest.